tripledoublev/voting-interface/README.md

 # Constellate: Voting interface

-This is a svelte app that uses Earthstar to quickly create and share a voting interface.
+This is **Constellate**, a Svelte app that uses Earthstar to quickly and easily create anonymous voting events.

+---

 ## Customizing parameters